Back to start

 Älvkarleby

-New dams were built in around 1990 in similar locations to the old dams.
-The concrete in the original dams was badly damaged, and construction of the new dams went hand in hand with expansion of the power plant.
+New dams were built around 1990 in similar locations to the old dams.
+Construction of the new dams went hand in hand with expansion of the power plant.
 Between 1988 and 1991, a new power plant was built next to the old one.

 More information (links open in new window)